 Buddhist Studies Workshop

-The Buddhist Studies Workshop, co-directed in 2013-2014 by Jonathan C. Gold and Jacqueline I. Stone, began in 1998 as an interdisciplinary forum for new scholarly work on Buddhism.
+The Buddhist Studies Workshop began in 1998 as an interdisciplinary forum for new scholarly work on Buddhism.
 Interdisciplinary in design, Workshop participants come from various departments at Princeton, including Anthropology, Art and Archaeology, Comparative Literature, East Asian Studies, History, Sociology, and Religion.
 The Workshop functions as a regional center as well, frequently drawing colleagues and students from the University of Pennsylvania, Rutgers University, and Columbia University.
 The Workshop is dedicated to helping participants talk across the usual divides imposed by the disciplines, such as the divergence between text and image, documents and living informants, present and past.
 It also constitutes a broad forum for the discussion of pan-Asian (and increasingly East-West) issues.
 Many sessions focus on only one area of the world (e.g., Buddhism in India and South Asia, Southeast Asia, central Asia, Tibet and the Himalayas, Korea, Japan, Europe, or America), but draw participants who focus on other areas.

-If you wish to be placed on the mailing list, please contact CSR.
+If you wish to be placed on the mailing list, please email us and let us know you are interested in BSW.

 The Buddhist Studies Workshop is generously supported by the Provost, the Program in East Asian Studies, and the Center for the Study of Religion.